jonluca/mimessage/README.md

 To install the application, check out the releases tab and download the app for your architecture.https://github.com/jonluca/mimessage/releases

+### Missing attachments

+If a lot of your conversations are missing attachments, you can try the following:

+- Open up iMessage settings
+- Unselect "Enable Messages in iCloud"
+- In the prompt, select "Only this device"
+- Wait for the messages to sync and download
+- Re-enable Messages in iCloud

+This will force iMessage to download all the attachments and messages to your computer.
+This process might take a while depending on how many messages you have.

 ## Developing

 First clone the repo, then run `yarn` to install dependencies.
 Then run `yarn dev` to start the application.